P11D – Employers return of Directors / Employee’s Expenses and Benefits in Kind

 - When a company car is initially provided the employer is required to send a form P46(car) to HM Revenue and Customs and you must ensure that the correct manufacturers’ list price along with full details of the car are returned.
 At a time when cars may be purchased at discounted rates it is important to ensure that the correct manufacturers’ list price is shown, as it is the manufacturers’ list price not the purchase price that is used to calculate the benefit charge.

-- You do not have to pay Tax on Trivial Benefits provide to employees if all of the following apply:
+- You do not have to pay Tax on Trivial Benefits provided to employees if all of the following apply:

 – it cost you £50 or less to provide